lochmueller/index/README.md

 EXT:index is a TYPO3 indexing framework to handle the content generation of a TYPO3 website related to different index configurations.
 This could be used for search engine fill-up processes or other content engines that need the generated content of typo3 pages and files (AI provider).
-To sped up the indexing the TYPO3 internal message bus is used.
+To speed up the indexing the TYPO3 internal message bus is used.

 You can use the PSR-14 Events to get the index information or the webhook functions of the core, to move the indexed information to external services.